Planning your garden design

 No, you don't have to draw out a plan, showing where every single perennial plant goes.

-I was trained in landscape design, and most of the time I don't have the patience for that!
+I was trained in garden design, and most of the time I don’t have the patience for that!

 The pros do it to figure out the exact number of plants to order, but home gardeners usually don't work that way.